veganpolice/DHIS2-Quickstart/README.md

 ```
 2. From the browser, navigate to http://localhost:8080.
 If DHIS2 is running, you should see the following page,
 ![](./image-of-login.png)

+If you can load DHIS in the browser, you are ready to create a new app

 ### Creating a new app
 1. From the terminal, create a new DHIS2 app called "my-app"